knative/docs/docs/serving/using-a-tls-cert.md

 To manually add a TLS certificate to your Knative cluster, you create a Kubernetes secret and then configure the `knative-ingress-gateway`:

-1. Run the following command to create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `cert.pk`:
+1. Create a Kubernetes secret to hold your TLS certificate, `cert.pem`, and the private key, `cert.pk`, by entering the following command:

    ```shell
    kubectl create --namespace istio-system secret tls istio-ingressgateway-certs \